GrlDev3/Portfolio/README.md

-Portfolio.rtf file contains most of the descriptive points of what I learned from school and my first job.
+Portfolio.pdf file contains most of the descriptive points of what I learned from school and my first job.

 ****************